Nomad1/touchmouse/README.md

 Disable Windows 8 charms
 -----
 Windows 8 gestures and panels could be very annoying at some point.
-I'm planning to disable them with PKEY_EdgeGesture_DisableTouchWhenFullscreen at some near future, but right now you can use following registry tweak to disable them:
+If you compile DLL with VS 2012 those are disabled automatically.
+For VS98 there is no support for  this methods and VARIANT types, so you can use following registry tweak to disable them (not tested in real environment!):

     [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\ImmersiveShell\EdgeUI]
     "DisabledEdges"=dword:0000000f